Science and Medical Journalism

 Course Description & Goals

-The purpose of this course is to teach an appreciation of medical journalism and provide you with skills to report on medical and health news for a variety of media, principally print and online, but also broadcast (radio/TV).
+The purpose of this course is to teach an appreciation of science and medical journalism and provide you with skills to report on science, medical, and environmental news for a variety of media, principally print or text, but also video and audio.

 As a participant in this course, you'll learn the following:

-How to find news value in medical research reports.
+How to find news value in scientific research reports.

-How to integrate medical statistics from source materials into news reports.
+How to integrate scientific statistics from source materials into news reports.

-How to research and write medical and health news stories for popular media.
+How to research, report and write science, medical and environmental news stories for popular media.

 Readings for the course include a text about medical

-statistics, a classic book on writing well, a case study by a
+statistics, a classic book on writing well, a compendium of

-and health news writing.
-Please complete the reading
+and medicine.
+Please complete the reading assignments before

-classroom discussions.
+the appropriate classroom discussions.
 In addition to the list

-below, I'll supply additional source materials and articles from various
+below, I'll supply additional source materials and articles from

-publications.
-The following books are all available at the
+various publications.
+Most of the following books are available

-UNC student store (and on Amazon) and copies of all the books
+at the UNC student store and copies of all the books will be on

 reserve in the Park Library (second floor) in the School of